adueck/blog/content/blog/recursively-modify-text-jsx-react/index.md

     props: {
       ...e.props,
       children:
         // c.
-There's an array of elements inside -> repeat for each one Array.isArray(e.props.children)
+There's an array of nodes inside -> repeat for each one ⤴ Array.isArray(e.props.children)
           ? e.props.children.map((x: Node) => JSXModifyText(x, modifier))
           // d.
-There's just one element inside -> repeat for it : JSXModifyText(e.props.children, modifier),
+There's just one node inside -> repeat for it ⤴ : JSXModifyText(e.props.children, modifier),
     }
   };
 }
 ```

 This can be pretty powerful as we can pass any function to modify all the text in any tree of nodes.
 Have a look at what this code sandbox can do.
+Notice how with that simple function it reaches down and changes all the text, even stuff buried deep in the table, etc.

 <iframe src="https://codesandbox.io/embed/jsx-text-transformation-jql4f7?fontsize=14&hidenavigation=1&theme=dark"
-    style="width:100%; height:500px; border:0; border-radius: 4px; overflow:hidden;"
+    style="width:100%; height:650px; border:0; border-radius: 4px; overflow:hidden;"
     title="jsx-text-transformation"
     allow="accelerometer; ambient-light-sensor; camera; encrypted-media; geolocation; gyroscope; hid; microphone; midi; payment; usb; vr; xr-spatial-tracking"
     sandbox="allow-forms allow-modals allow-popups allow-presentation allow-same-origin allow-scripts"
 ></iframe>

+#### Note:

+I mentioned earlier that I have **oversimplified things** when talking about JSX elements.
+In TypeScript the type `JSX.Element` covers [a whole bunch of other things](https://stackoverflow.com/a/58123882/8620945) including component function etc. The code above works if you just have elements with text, but if you have these other types of `JSX.Element` you will need to handle those in the code as well.